henriquexaud/henriquexaud/README.md

 ### Welcome to my profile!
 I am a programmer with knowledge focused on the area of design and software development.
-I also have experience in team work, graphic design and digital marketing.
 ##
-Mastered languages: <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.14.0/devicon.min.css">
+Mastered languages:
 ##
 <div>
   <a href="https://www.linkedin.com/in/henrique-xaud-63613216a/">